+'''

 identityiq.war

 database

 doc

 integration

+'''

 Note: In Step 3, unlike in a patch release, the new version of IdentityIQ cannot be expanded into the same directory as an old version.
-This would not remove files that no longer exist in the new version and therefore would create conflicts that will cause unexpected failure.
+Expanding into the same directory would result in files that no longer exist in the new version not being removed; this will create conflicts that will cause unexpected failure.